mhbae-dev/mhbae-dev/README.md

 #### [Welsh School of Architecture](https://www.cardiff.ac.uk/architecture), Cardiff | **Master of Architecture (MArch) RIBA/ARB PART 2** | September 2015 - June 2018

+- Visiting student at the University of Basel and ETH Zurich to study computational design methods and robotics in construction.
+- First cohort to undertake the Computational Methods in Architecture course.
 - Undertook a final masters thesis on a proposal for a timber high rise building in Cardiff using computational design methods, alongside a masters dissertation on Naturally ventilated high rise buildings in an increasingly heated urban environment.

 #### [Welsh School of Architecture](https://www.cardiff.ac.uk/architecture), Cardiff | **Bachelor of Architecture (BSc) RIBA/ARB PART 1** | September 2012 - June 2015